Khloe Kardashian Planning Tristan Thompson Engagement — Couple Ready For Marriage?

 Having dealt with endless heartbreak over the years, sources say that Khloe is finally at peace in her relationship with Tristan.
 They have been inseparable since first announcing their relationship, and now that Khloe Kardashian has a home nearby, the couple wants to progress and take the next step, starting with their engagement plans.

-“Khloé says things are serious,” a source tells People.
+“Khloe says things are serious,” a source tells People.
 “She spends more time with Tristan in Cleveland than in L.A.
-Khloé is doing great.
+Khloe is doing great.
 She is very excited about her relationship with Tristan.”

 The source would go on to add, “She of course thinking about the future.
 She hopes their relationship will have a future.
 Tristan makes her very happy.”